simonwep/nanopop/README.md

 NanoPop is an ultra-tiny positioning engine.
 But **wait** isn't there [PopperJS](https://github.com/popperjs/popper-core)?
 Yeah - and PopperJS is great!
 But there are tons of features you might not need in most cases.
 This library is brotlied only ~ 700 Bytes (PopperJS is around 3kB).

+#### What are the use-cases compared to PopperJS?
+1. Situations where you want **full controll** over positioning, including handling events such as scrolling / resize manually.
+2. **Performance-critical** cases with lots of elements [...] nanopop will only makes changes if you say so.
+3. Poppers with **minimal footprint** such as drop-downs and tooltips which don't require much configurability.
+4. You might have some special needs about how your popper behaves.
+NanoPop could be used as super-class and you can, based on what's required, extend NanoPop as you will :)

+This library was originally part of [pickr](https://github.com/Simonwep/pickr) - now ported to TS with tests and a few updates / bug-fixes.

 ## Getting Started

 Install via npm: